 The majority of the friendships/bonds in here.
 Although some characters I cared for more than others, I had to admire them for their loyalty and support when things mattered.

 Flashbacks.
-Seriously, this is the problem with the majority of series nowadays.
+Seriously, this is the problem with the majority of the series nowadays.
 Once again, I loved the music and liked hearing the songs.
 But I found at times, the flashbacks were unnecessary–except to promote the songs and possibly extend the length.

 Length/Pace.
 Seriously, flashbacks contributed to the problem.
 On top of that, they didn’t know how to focus on the right story.

 Organization.
 It was a mess.
 The jump back and forth between scenes wasn’t well planned.
-I meant there were some subplots that dragged on and on, then later it jumped to the another subplot.
+I meant there were some subplots that dragged on and on, then later it jumped to another subplot.
 It made us forgot what in the world happened with the other one.
 I wouldn’t want them to jump so dizzily from one scene to the next but at times when they show what was happening here vs another, it was really slow.
 Then at another time, they just glossed over essential details.

 Recommended?
 I think it’s considered average.
 It could be a good series, but the length killed it.
 It should have been 35 episodes.
 Because of the reasons I listed above, the length was unbearable in many ways.